-There are many money market accounts available for those with balances well under six figures.
-However, jumbo money market accounts are worth considering if you have a large amount of cash that needs to be liquid in the bank and want it to earn a competitive rate.
+Jumbo money market accounts are worth considering if you have at least $100,000 in cash that you wish to keep liquid and want to earn a competitive rate.

 What is a jumbo money market account?

-Like a jumbo CD, a jumbo money market account usually requires a minimum of $100,000.
-It’s a money market account that may offer a higher annual percentage yield (APY) than accounts with lower balance requirements.
-But this isn’t always the case.
+Like a jumbo certificate of deposit (CD), a jumbo money market account usually requires a minimum deposit of $100,000 and typically offers a higher annual percentage yield (APY) than accounts with lower balance requirements.
+But that’s not always the case.
 Compare rates on Bankrate to find the right account for your money.

 A jumbo money market account may also reward you with a higher rate if your balance exceeds a certain tier.